nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.1 Viewing help : `help`

-Show a message explaining how to access the help page, which is the tCheck User Guide.
+Shows a message explaining how to access the help page, which is the tCheck User Guide.

 Format: `help`

 Example:

-Let's say you want to find out how tCheck can help you manage the employees.
+Let's say you are unsure of what are the commands that you can use.
-You can follow these instructions:
+You can follow these instructions to access the tCheck User Guide:

 1. Type `help` into the _Command Box_.
 2. Press "Enter" to execute the command.